taifdang/taifdang/README.md

 ###

 <p>
-  My name is Taif and I'm a student at the HUFLIT University, from Vietnam.
-My major is sofware technolgies, I'm currently learning about
-  .NET and I love C# applications, and other mysterious programs and software! with goal learn new things.
+  My name is Taif and I'm from Vietnam.
+My major is sofware technolgies, I'm currently learning about .NET and I love C# applications, and other mysterious programs and software! with goal learn new things.
 </p>